-September 17: Network Variety and Cultural Variety
+September 22: Network Variety and Cultural Variety

 Erickson (1996) pioneered the study of links between the variety of kinds of people you know, and the extent to which you know something about a wide range of genres.
-While this is a highly cited and influential paper (winner of the Best Article Award from the American Sociological Association Section on Sociology of Culture), it is not without its critics.
-The optional reading by Holt (1998) is one of the strongest criticisms, especially of my way of measuring culture.
-Note that Holt does have information about the network differences that go with different levels of cultural capital.
-He does not make much of this but it is important for us.
+This is a highly cited and influential paper (winner of the Best Article Award from the American Sociological Association Section on Sociology of Culture), and you will find it cited in several of your other readings.